smclacke/webserv/notes/jde-baai.md

 - try to see if that exists otherwise return bad request

-2. In location parsing check if the directories actually exist otherwise return
+2. In location parsing check if the directories actually exist otherwise return -- > done, yet to be tested
 3. After location parsing add the relative paths of root or path in front of the other potential paths in a location -depends on 1

 4 Update the port and host to different datatypes in case those are requested by epoll();